EihabAhmed/SatelliteReceiverRemoteControl/README.md

 # SatelliteReceiverRemoteControl
-Android Remote Control App for Satellite Receiver
-Your Android device must have IR port
+Android Remote Control App for Satellite Receiver, your Android device must have IR port